weaversa/cryptol-course/labs/Language/Basics.md

    `add 1` takes a 32-bit bitvector and returns a 32-bit
     bitvector.
 When it is applied to a 32-bit bitvector it adds one to that bitvector.
 Other examples to illustrate partial application:
   * `addUncurried` is really a function of one argument.
-It happens that that argument is a tuple which makes `addUncurried (28, 20)` look just like a two argument function in many languages.
+It happens that the argument is a tuple which makes `addUncurried (28, 20)` look just like a two argument function in many languages.

 **EXERCISE**: Use the `:type` command in the interpreter to discover the types of the following functions.